The Stromness Yule Log pull

 Ruben Smith will lead the Northenders and Alistair Park takes up the gauntlet for the Southenders.
 Junior Coaches for the year are Sinclair Bain for the North and Glen McLellan for the South.

 One change for this year is an alteration of the course, with the Senior event beginning at the Commercial Hotel and Juniors at the Pier Arts Centre lane.
 In a bid to ensure the event is as fair as possible and after reviewing the previous years, the Yule Log Committee made the decision to alter the course.

-This year will see the Soothenders captained by Roy Temple, aiming for the Red Cross shop and the Northenders captained by Willie MacKay, pulling toward their goal at the stage area at the Pier Head.
-For the Juniors, the North team must try and reach the Warehouse Buildings and the South must pull to 59 Victoria Street (Lindsay Rae’s shop).
+This year will see the Soothenders captained by Roy Temple, aiming for the Red Cross shop.
+The Northenders captained by Willie MacKay, will pull toward their goal at the stage area at the Pier Head.
+For the Juniors, the North team must try and reach the Warehouse Buildings.
+The South team must pull to 59 Victoria Street (Lindsay Rae’s shop).

 All ceremonies will continue to take place at the Pier Head with the teams meeting there before the event and returning there after the event.
 The timings remain the same as 2018 – Junior event starting at 14.30 and Seniors at 16.00pm.
 Musical entertainment will be provided at the Pier Head, along with refreshments and catering.
 The evening will finish off with a fireworks display at approximately 17.00.

 The event has again been supported by Scotland’s Winter Festivals.